yk-liu/yk-liu.github.io/_posts/2018-08-21-N-Forms-and-Tensors-on-Manifold/2018-08-21-N-Forms-and-Tensors-on-Manifold.md

 \notag
 $$

 In this post Einstein summation rule is used.
 We are going to generalize the concept of vectors and one-forms to tensors and differential forms (or $N$-forms).
+This post follows [Nakahara](http://stringworld.ru/files/Nakahara_M._Geometry_topology_and_physics_2nd_ed..pdf).

 # Tensors